 In particular, direct involvement of cancer patients and survivors, survivor representative organisations, and caregivers is required, along with effective contribution of SSH disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant results, enhancing the impact of the related research activities.

+Successful proposals will be asked to join the 'Quality of life” cluster for the EU Cancer Mission and should include a budget for networking, attendance at meetings, and joint activities.
+The Commission will facilitate coordination of these activities.

 Applicants should provide details of the clinical studies in the dedicated annex using the template provided in the submission system.

+HORIZON-MISS-2027-02-CANCER-01: Leveraging functional genomics to reveal novel targets for cancer treatment